Achiaga/portfolio/README.md

 <br/>

 ### Note
 Feel free to copy it if you like it.
-I would really appreciate it if you could give some feedback (open an issue). :)
+I would really appreciate it if you could give some feedback (opening an issue). :)